rodn-vik/BM1MB-ICT.github.io/README.md

 # TASKS (will be updated if any changes are commited) #

 # FOR RESEARCH TOPIC : ICT'S HELP FOR DISASTER PREPAREDNESS AND RESPONSE.
-(SPECIFICALLY FOR STORMS ETC.)

 ![image](https://github.com/user-attachments/assets/1d98e183-62a2-4886-90ae-960f02898645)